 What is Enhanced 911 (E911)?

 In 2018, Congress enacted legislation concerning 911 calling and reporting for all multiline telephone systems (MLTS), including Voice over Internet Protocol (VoIP) phone systems.
-The legislation, known as Kari’s Law and the Ray Baum Act, were adopted by the FCC in 2019 to enhance our national emergency calling services.
+This legislation, known as Kari’s Law and Repack Airwaves Yielding Better Access for Users of Modern Services (RAY BAUM’s) Act, was adopted by the FCC in 2019 to enhance our national emergency calling services.

 FCC rules dating back to 1999 already require all private companies, public agencies and non-profit organizations to provide 911 access on every phone for emergency dispatch of 911 services for life-or-death situations.
 These new E911 rules were created to provide accurate location information and a callback number to local public-safety answering points (PSAPs) as an added safety precaution during emergency situations.